Research

 The European refugee crisis and public support for the externalisation of migration management.

-European Journal of Political Resarch 62 (4), 1146-1167, joint work with Alina Vrâncreanu, Elias Dinas, Martin Ruhs.
+European Journal of Political Research 62 (4), 1146-1167, joint work with Alina Vrâncreanu, Elias Dinas, Martin Ruhs.

 Open Access Publication